 And that was how it started.

 What follows is an edited transcript of the interview described in this correspondence.
-It follows the narrator, that is Mr. Mark Simmons aka Marcus Augustus Summanus, in his first encounter with that most unusual Rubicon family, and how he followed them to Siam, and there became involved in troubles and unseemly business.
+It follows the narrator, Mr. Mark Simmons aka Marcus Augustus Summanus, in his first encounter with that most unusual Rubicon family, how he followed them to Siam, and how he there became involved in troubles and unseemly business.
 I have removed all references to the interviewer (there were hardly any to begin with) and any interruptions for air raids and other distractions, but I have preserved the words of the narrator.
 This is the story as he told it.

 As to my own encounters with the characters described, I will produce accounts of them by and by.